rubenwardy/minetest_modding_book/en/chapters/formspecs.md

 Formnames should be itemnames; however, this is not enforced.
 There is no need to override a formspec, because formspecs are not registered like nodes and items are.
-Instead the formspec code is sent to the player's client for them to see, along with the formname.
+The formspec code is sent to the player's client for them to see, along with the formname.
 Formnames are used in callbacks to identify which form has been submitted, and to see if the callback is relevant.

 ### Example

-The example shows a formspec to a player when they use the /formspec command.
+This example shows a formspec to a player when they use the /formspec command.

 <figure class="right_image">
     <img src="{{ page.root }}/static/formspec_name.png" alt="Name Formspec">